574n/Firestore/README.md

 ```
 10. Now rebuild and run the app.
 Enter your email - it should allow you to sign up or sign in according to whether you previously had an account set up or not.

-11. Now write data to Firestore.
+11. [STEP 3] Now write data to Firestore.
 We have two models (Restaurant and Rating) defined in our src/model directory.
 We can enter data for these directly into console or programmatically via app.
     * Restaurant and Rating are both "Collections" of data because they are containers for several instances (records) of those types.
     * Each instance (record) is called a "Document".
 Collections are made up of Documents.
     * A Document can itself contain a reference to another Collection - in this context, that is called a "sub-collection".
 Note that this is a reference and not a copy - so retrieving Document data does not automatically pull in documents from referenced collections.